 This means you have to create an environment where employees want to learn and help others.
 You can do this by promoting progressive learning.
 Progressive learning will give employees the motivation to learn and improve even when it isn’t necessary.

-Describe the Problem to the Employee.
+Describe the problem to the employee

 The coach’s main job is to find out what is lowering productivity by understanding employees better.